 In September 2014, the Authority's SIMPLE IRA Plan (Plan) was established with Fidelity Advisors to provide retirement benefits to their employees.
 The provisions of the Plan were established by the Board of Directors, who can also amend the Plan.
-Employees can contribute up to the IRS limits and the Authority will match up to 3% of the employee's wages.
+Employees can contribute up to the IRS limits.
+The Authority does not match the employee's wages.
 All contributions and earnings are vested immediately.
-Contributions made from April 1, 2020 through December 31, 2020 by employees and the Authority were \$6,650 and \$4,726, respectively.
-Effective January 2021, the Authority entered into a Pension Plan for the Authority's match with the Pennsylvania Municipal Retirement System (PMRS), as documented in Note 8.
+Contributions made from April 1, 2021 through March 31, 2022 by employees were \$6,500.
+Effective January 2021, the Authority entered into a Benefit Plan for the Authority's match with the Pennsylvania Municipal Retirement System (PMRS), as documented in Note 8.